 But it took some guts for them to step forward and file this action with the Supreme Court filed a little before midnight last night.

-And for other Republicans out there, whether you're members of state legislators, you know, of these six-swing space, you're gonna have to make a decision.
+And for other Republicans out there, whether you're members of state legislators, you know, of these six swing states, you have to make a decision.

 It's time to put the Constitution and the Republic ahead of personal political ambition.

-And I'm grateful, Mr. Attorney General, for what you have done in step forward and our prayers are with you.
+And I'm grateful, Mr. Attorney General, for what you have done and step forward, and our prayers are with you.

 So step one is the court has to accept the case.

-And it seemed that twice now that Justice Alito had basically been saying, get your arguments in.
+And it seems that twice now, the Justice Alito had basically been saying, get your arguments in.

 Let's go.

-Uh well, I think Justice Leto's made it very clear he's not happy with Pennsylvania at all.
+Well, I think Justice Alito has made it very clear he's not happy with Pennsylvania at all.

-If you want the change in Pennsylvania, it has to be done through a constitutional amendment.
+If you want a change in Pennsylvania, it has to be done through a constitutional amendment.

-That that legislative action would be unconstitutional as it relates to the state constitution, Chris Kobach.
+That legislative action would be unconstitutional as it relates to the state constitution.

 Yeah, and that's a completely separate track, too.

-That's a that's a that's a different case, but that the merits to that case are very strong.
+That's a different case, but the merits to that case are very strong.

-And it you know, it goes back to these these last minute changes that that were occurred in Pennsylvania and in Wisconsin and and Michigan and Georgia.
+And it goes back to the last-minute changes that occurred in Pennsylvania and in Wisconsin and Michigan and Georgia.

-And as far as the Texas case goes, you know, both of these cases are headed to the Supreme Court.
+And as far as the Texas case goes, both of these cases are headed to the Supreme Court.

-Um I hope that the other originalist justices will be straight beside him.
+I hope that the other originalist justices will be right beside him.

-I think Justice Thomas is a a good candidate to stand up for the Constitution here.
+I think Justice Thomas is a good candidate to stand up for the Constitution here.

-So I think uh the critical moment is probably happening today or tomorrow when the the Supreme Court looks at this Texas case and decides, you know, will four justices say, Yay, we need to take this case.
+So I think the critical moment is probably happening today or tomorrow when the Supreme Court looks at this Texas case and decides: you know, will four justices say, yay, we need to take this case.

 And you wanted to add Don Brown.

-It's very clear that Wisconsin, Pennsylvania, uh Georgia, and Michigan have thrown the United States Constitution into the trash can by making a mockery of the electoral process in the 2020 election.
+It's very clear that Wisconsin, Pennsylvania, Georgia, and Michigan have thrown the United States Constitution into the trash can by making a mockery of electoral process in the 2020 election.

-That cannot stand if we are to survive as a Republic.
+That cannot stand if we are to survive as Republic.

 This isn't a matter of learning lessons for 2022.

-Yeah, well, we'll see, but I mean, we both have experience with with Chief Justice Roberts, and we see which way he's gone.
+But I mean, we both have experience with Chief Justice Roberts, and we see which way he's gone.

 I'm not really too worried about Sam Alito or Clarence Thomas or even Neil Gorsuch, to be honest.